Abalone Disease

 Abalone Viral Ganglioneuritis (AVG, also known as Abalone disease) is a viral disease which affects the nervous system of abalone and results in the foot curling up, swelling of the mouth, leading to weakness and death of abalone.
 There are no effects on human health.

-In response to the South Australian detection, the Victorian Fisheries Authority has in place a Fisheries Notice.
-This Notice prohibits the possession of unprocessed abalone from South Australia anywhere in Victoria and imposes several conditions on Victorian-licensed commercial rock lobster fishers, to contain the potential spread of the virus into Victorian waters.
+In response to the South Australian detection, the Victorian Fisheries Authority has in place a Fisheries Notice which requires all fishers and boaters to Check, Clean and Dry their dive equipment, fishing and boating gear before re-entering Victoria from South Australia.
+The Notice also prohibits the possession of unprocessed abalone from South Australia anywhere in Victoria and imposes several conditions on Victorian-licensed commercial rock lobster fishers.

 How to stop the spread